Robotics010/carla_autoware_bridge/getting-started.md

-This tutotial helps to setup and launch autoware simulation with CARLA simulator.
+This tutorial helps to setup and launch autoware simulation with CARLA simulator.

 Warning!
 This is **Work in Progress** tutorial.
 Reports and improvement suggestions are very welcome.